RohitRajendran/components/README.md

 7. While components can utilize internal state, do not make them reliant on a global state (i.e., redux).
 8. The Bootstrap 4 grid and utility classes are included, and prefixed with `uic--`, these should be used as much as possible.

+---

 ### Creating a `.story.js` file 📒
 The `.story.js` file should represent a staged version of your component which will display in the Storybook interface.
-Each story is snapshot tested with a visual regression testing tool called Percy, so capturing different visual variations of your component in a story is preferred.
+Each story is snapshot tested with a visual regression testing tool called [Percy](https://percy.io/), so capturing different visual variations of your component in a story is preferred.

 This component library utilizes a number of Storybook addons, such as knobs and storybook-readme to allow users to play around with the relevant PropTypes, and to see inline documentation.
 To simplify your story creation, adding a `defaultProps` helper function that configures the component props is preferred.